navidmdn/logic_based_qa/README.md

 # logic_based_qa

+Implementation of the paper [Answering Questions Over Knowledge Graphs Using Logic Programming Along with Language Models](https://arxiv.org/abs/2303.02206).
 In this repo I have implemented the code for translating MetaQA questions into logical predicates and then using Prolog to build a knowledge base over the MetaQA knowledge graph and answer the questions.